dogmaticdev/IRON/README.md

 :Print
 ```
 IRON will jump from ":Print" to ";Print"

-The maximum jump size currently has a 32 bit unsigned integer limit or 4,294,967,295.
-Which is effectively 4gb.

 # "!"
 The exclamation mark "!" is used to indicate undefined behavior, if IRON reads this symbol, it will stop and return an error.